MENTOR RELATIONSHIPS

 • You are responsible for advising and guiding your new associate.
 This will include teaching, coaching, and simply listening.

-• You have the responsibility to meet with your associate at least monthly.
+• You have the responsibility to meet with your associate at an agreed upon time interval.
 These meetings may be in person, via telephone, or by internet.

 • You have the right and responsibility to provide candid, honest and supportive appraisal of medical and surgical diagnostic and treatment plans, while supporting your associate’s developing skill sets.